offlineprogrammer/amplify-best-practices/README.md

 # Amplify Best Practices and Reference Guide

-This repository contains a comprehensive guide to using AWS Amplify Gen 2 effectively.
-It includes detailed instructions, examples, and best practices for modeling data relationships, setting up schemas, and configuring authentication.
+This repository provides a comprehensive guide designed to be used as context for Amazon Q Developer Chat in your IDE via the '@workspace' command.
+By integrating this guide, you can enhance Amazon Q's capabilities and accuracy in generating AWS Amplify Gen 2 code.
+The guide includes detailed instructions, examples, and best practices for:

-## Overview
-The guide is designed for developers building applications with AWS Amplify Gen 2.
-It consolidates:
 - Data modeling techniques (e.g., one-to-many, one-to-one relationships)
 - Schema rules for accurate configuration
 - Authentication setup with external providers and custom attributes

+Using this guide as context ensures that Amazon Q has access to Amplify Gen 2 best practices, enabling it to provide more relevant and accurate code suggestions.

 ## File Contents
 The primary file in this repository is: